SlideWire logo SlideWire Docs

 ],

-For example, the key team/q1-kickoff resolves to:
+For example, the key team/q1-kickoff may resolve to any of these:

 resources/views/pages/slides/team/q1-kickoff.blade.php